You get the chance to provide real legal advice to real clients at our Legal Advice Centre.

 We are not aware of any academic requirements for this programme.

-Points can be from any qualifications on the UCAS tariff, but must include at least 80 points from:
+Points can be from any qualification on the UCAS tariff, but must include at least 80 points from

 - A levels